 Setting up a Passing and Bablok regression

-Once XLSTAT has been started, select the Method validation / Passing and Bablok regression function, or click on the corresponding button of the Method validation toolbar.
+Once XLSTAT has been started, select the Method validation / Passing and Bablok regression feature.

-When you click on the button, a dialog box appears.
-Select the data that correspond to the first method, then to the second method.
+In the General tab, select the data that correspond to the first method, then to the second method.

 Interpreting the results of a Passing and Bablok regression